Skip to content

 • __contains__ to support in operator.

 Except set, all collection types support getting a value by a key (an index or any immutable object) using syntax obj[key].
-It is equivalent to type(obj).__getitem__(obj, key).
-The __getitem__ can also be used to support iteration without defining __iter__ method.

 By implementing the corresponding special methods, a new type can emulate a built-in collection type the works well in a Pythonic style.